 Research and development costs are expensed when incurred.
-These costs have been recognized as an expense when incurred.
-Research and development expenses relate primarily to the cost of conducting clinical and pre-clinical trials.
-Pre-clinical and clinical development costs are a significant component of research and development expenses.
-Estimates have been used in determining the expense liability under certain clinical trial contracts where services have been performed but not yet invoiced.
-Generally, the costs, and therefore estimates, associated with clinical trial contracts are based on the number of patients, drug administration cycles, the type of treatment and the outcome since the length of time before actual amounts can be determined will vary depending on length of the patient cycles and the timing of the invoices by the clinical trial partners.
+Research and development expenses relate primarily to the cost of conducting clinical and preclinical trials.
+Preclinical and clinical development costs are a significant component of research and development expenses.
+Estimates have been used in determining the expense liability under certain preclinical and clinical trial contracts where services have been performed but not yet invoiced.
+Generally, the costs, and therefore estimates, associated with preclinical and clinical trial contracts are based on the number of animal subjects, samples or tissues requiring analyses, patients, drug administration cycles, the type of treatment and the outcome since the length of time before actual amounts can be determined will vary depending on the total samples requiring primary and repeated analyses, the length of the patient cycles and the timing of the invoices by the preclinical and clinical trial partners.